Ira4a/Flashcards-webapp/README.md

 # My Flashcards Web Application

-A lightweight, fully responsive, and feature-rich flashcard web application designed for learning languages and memorizing vocabulary efficiently.
 Built entirely with vanilla HTML5, CSS3, and JavaScript (ES6+), it runs directly in the browser with no server setup or external dependencies required.

 ---